 1. Tzatziki + Pita

 Tzatziki is a popular Greek spread made of yogurt, cucumber, garlic, and herbs that is high in protein and relatively low in calories.
 Tzatziki is traditionally made with Greek yogurt, which is higher in protein than regular yogurt as it has been strained to remove excess whey, and is incredibly nutrient-dense containing over 15 essential vitamins and minerals.
-(3) When paired with fluffy pita bread or crispy pita chips, it makes a wonderful healthy office snack complete with protein, healthy fats, and fibre.
+(3) When paired with fluffy pita bread or crispy pita chips, it makes a wonderful healthy office snack complete with protein, healthy fats, and fiber.

 2. Pistachios + Apple